wardle/hermes/README.md

 Later I realised how important it was to build it as a separate module;
 I created terminology servers in java, and then later in golang;
 `hermes` is written in clojure.
-In the UK,  the different health services in England and Wales have procured a national terminology server.
+In the UK,  the different health services in England and Wales have procured a centralised national terminology server.
 While I support the provision of a national terminology server for convenience, I think it's important to recognise that it is the *data* that matters most.
 We need to cooperate and collaborate on semantic interoperability, but the software services that make use of those data can be centralised or distributed; when I do analytics, I can't see me making server round-trips for every check of subsumption!
 That would be silly; I've been using SNOMED for analytics for longer than most; you need flexibility in provisioning terminology services.
 I want tooling that can both provide services at scale, while is capable of running on my personal computers as well.

 Unlike other available terminology servers, `hermes` is lightweight and has no other dependencies except a filesystem, which can be read-only when in operation.
 This makes it ideal for use in situations such as a data pipeline, perhaps built upon Apache Kafka - with `hermes`, SNOMED analytics capability can be embedded anywhere.

 I don't believe in the idea of uploading codesystems and value sets in place.
 My approach to versioning is to run different services; I simply deploy new